 The start of the project is to form a team with members that can and are willing to efficiently work with each other.
 The first step is to bring up a proposal that is attractive and aspirational enough to bring talented people together.
 However, it is not a goal that can be easily reached, since there are chances that people don't like the specific idea and reject it as a result.
 When this happens, a full set of analyses can be applied to make it better.

 As it was mentioned, projects without a proper scale would be hard to be accepted.
-A project that is too easy may not be worth spending much time and human resources, while projects that are too large may face the problem of lack of time to complete the development schedule.
+A project that is too easy may not be worth spending much time and human resources, while projects that are too large may not be finished in time.
 At the beginning, the baseline that contains things that are really necessary are the most appropriate amount of tasks.
 In the world of software development, done is usually better than perfect.
 We can always follow an iterative and incremental developing process to enrich the projects with high-level or more challenging features and functions.

 On the other hand, if a project proposed is too similar to other products that are already available, there is no reason why resources should be spent on it as well.
 Building a new project, though sometimes following is necessary, is more about innovation.
-During the rewrite of the project proposal, careful and systematic comparison need to be made in order to exam the pros and cons of each existing competitors, and features of our own project needs to grow from the flaws determined in these analyses.
+During the rewrite of the project proposal, I should make careful and systematic comparison in order to exam the pros and cons of each existing competitors, and features of our own project needs to grow from the flaws determined in these analyses.

-After overcoming this difficulty of getting the proposal accepted, failing to attract enough skilled members to work on the project is the first major cause of the failure of the program.
+After overcoming this difficulty of getting the proposal accepted, my proposal of project may fail to attract enough skilled members to work on the project which may cause the failure of the project.
 For various reasons, people may refuse to join a project, including technic requirements that are too hard, types of project that are too boring, or costs that are too high.

-If this proposal requires technology that is so difficult it drives people away, different selection of technic details should be applied so that the technological ability of potential members can cover most of the demands.
+If this proposal requires technology that is so difficult it drives people away, I should select different technic protocols so that the technological ability of potential members can cover most of the demands.
 If the data structure or algorithm is too complicated to be implemented, or a certain module requires high-performance or top security, the suggestion of how they should be involved and integrated into this program needs to be changed.
 Since the foundation of Free Software Movement in 1983 by Richard Stallman and the widespread open source projects nowadays, various high quality libraries and frameworks are free to be used to replace the parts of the proposal that contain requirements that are too hard to be implemented.

 Perhaps there are boring aspects related to the project that people may find unattractive.
 If that's the case, researching more of the popular trend of modern technology can contribute heavily towards how the project can be restructured.
 For example, in recent years, the communities of deep learning and artificial intelligence are growing rapidly.
 The world is shocked that Alpha Go designed by Google has beaten all known human go experts, AI assistants like Siri and Cortana became popular once it was published, massive deep neural networks granted machines stronger ability to learn abstract concepts.
 Hence, projects that can make a use of these technologies can really inspire and attract people with passion and talents to devote their time and energy into the projects.